Case study

 The project is still in the early stages and it will take several years to confirm any improvements to soil health and biodiversity.
 However, there are promising early results:

-• So far, 19 bio-input centres have been created for preparing natural pest repellents and fertilisers.
+- So far, 21 centres have been created where women’s groups prepare natural pest repellents and fertilisers.

-• Replacing purchased inputs with natural alternatives made from readily available local resources has reduced costs for the farmers.
+- Replacing purchased inputs with natural alternatives made from readily available local materials has reduced costs for the farmers.

-• Farmers have also increased their income by selling a more diverse range of products, particularly red gram.
+- Farmer incomes have increased by selling a more diverse range of products, particularly red gram.

-• An assessment of pilot plots after the second harvest shows that the quantity and diversity of beneficial insects are increasing, while pest numbers are lower.
+- An assessment of pilot plots after the second harvest showed an increase in the quantity and diversity of beneficial insects, plus a decline in pest numbers.

 Next steps